How to Build a Second Brain with Spatial Notes

 A "second brain" is a personal knowledge management system that captures, organizes, and retrieves information so you don't have to keep everything in your head.
 The concept was popularized by Tiago Forte in his book Building a Second Brain.

 The core idea: your biological brain is great at having ideas, but terrible at storing them.
 A second brain is an external system — usually digital — where you offload information and find it again when you need it.
+It is the foundation of personal knowledge management.

 The PARA Method, Briefly